xytis/GURPS/Campaigns/Ravnica/07_1_talk_with_neirius.md

+# Inn: Water and some Fire

+Innkeeper: Large ogre female, with sweet voice

+# Neirius

 Neirius sends the party to a nearby inn to have a pint on his tab, then joins them after an hour or so.